Polymer/polymer-bundler/README.md

 ```

 ### Example: use excludes to replace a local jQuery with CDN jQuery for my-comp

+- Excluded tags are stripped completely when "stripExcludes" is true.
+Useful for excluding local jQuery in favor of CDN.

 #### Step 1, create config.json
 ```json
 {